 The absolute first dish almost anyone talks about when discussing Portuguese food is the notorious egg tart, pastel de nata.
 This is a warm egg custard tart topped with cinnamon and powdered sugar.
 4 out of 5 Portuguese doctors say that you should eat two every morning for breakfast.

-Enjoy your pastel de nata with a side of espresso at a shop called Fabrica de Nata.
+Enjoy your pastel de nata with a side of espresso at a shop called Fabrica da Nata.
 The pastry was flaky and the custard oozed out of the tart with every bite.
 Apparently the richness of the custard was due to the fact that it is made only using egg yolks.
 So if I eat an egg-white omelet for breakfast, that should balance out eating a pastel de nata afterwards, fat-wise, right?
 That’s just science.

 2) Meat, cheese, and wine

-Another food you simply must try in Portugal is the ubiquitous meat and cheese platter.
+Another food you simply must try during your one day in Porto itinerary is the ubiquitous meat and cheese platter.
 Hmm.
 Now that I look at the photo above, it doesn’t seem quite right.
 Let me fix something.

 There!
 I added some port wine.
 That looks better!
 This food platter is courtesy of a gourmet food shop called Comer e Chorar Por Mais, which is Portuguese for “Eat and Cry For More”.
 I’d say that’s exactly what we did!
 I had no idea that Portugal was famous for its cheese before visiting here.
 My favorite was the Serpa cheese, which adds paprika to the rind to give it a little kick.

 3) Bifana roll